Senipah/vba-sorting-visualisation/README.md

 [Here's a video of them in action](https://streamable.com/fl1txz).

-Timsort is slower in the video than Quicksort but in my testing profiling Timsort was about the same if not marginally faster than Quicksort, depending on what is being sorted, so the difference in the video is likely related to how the chart is updated.
-Timsort is also a stable sort, which was Quicksort is not.
+Timsort is slower in the video than Quicksort but in my testing Timsort was about the same if not marginally faster than Quicksort, depending on what is being sorted, so the difference in the video is likely related to how the chart is updated.
+Timsort is also a stable sort, which Quicksort is not.

 The difference in speed between the Quicksort implementations and Bubble sort is roughly accurate though; they both use the same Swap method to update the chart.
 So yes, Bubble Sort really is that slow!